Circle actions on UHF-absorbing $C^*$-algebras: The Rokhlin property: rigidity and genericity

 Finally,

-Hence $\iota_{\I,n}(u)$ is the desired unitary for $F$ and $\varepsilon$, and thus $\alpha$ has the \Rp. \end{proof}
+Hence $\iota_{n,\I}(u)$ is the desired unitary for $F$ and $\varepsilon$, and thus $\alpha$ has the \Rp. \end{proof}

-We have the following convenient result, which turns out to be crucial in some proofs, in particular in the classification of Rokhlin actions of the circle on Kirchberg algebras; see \cite{gardella Kirchberg 1}.
+We have the following convenient result, which turns out to be crucial in some proofs, in particular in the classification of Rokhlin actions of the circle on Kirchberg algebras; see \cite{Gar_Kir1} and \cite{Gar_Kir2}.
+In the present work, we will use \autoref{can replace estimate by equality} in the proof of \autoref{W(F,epsilon) is dense}.